mdn/content/files/en-us/learn_web_development/core/styling_basics/index.md

 - [Images, media, and form elements](/en-US/docs/Learn_web_development/Core/Styling_basics/Images_media_forms)
   - : In this lesson we will take a look at how certain special elements are treated in CSS.
 Images, other media, and form elements behave a little differently from regular boxes in terms of your ability to style them with CSS.
 Understanding what is and isn't possible can save some frustration, and this lesson will highlight some of the main things that you need to know.
 - [Styling tables](/en-US/docs/Learn_web_development/Core/Styling_basics/Tables)
   - : Styling an HTML table isn't the most glamorous job in the world, but sometimes we all have to do it.
-This article provides a guide to making HTML tables look good, with some specific table styling techniques highlighted.
+This article explains how to make HTML tables look good, with some specific table styling techniques highlighted.
 - [Debugging CSS](/en-US/docs/Learn_web_development/Core/Styling_basics/Debugging_CSS)
   - : This article will give you guidance on how to go about debugging a CSS problem, and show you how the DevTools included in all modern browsers can help you to find out what is going on.
 - [Challenge: Fundamental CSS comprehension](/en-US/docs/Learn_web_development/Core/Styling_basics/Fundamental_CSS_comprehension) <sup>Challenge</sup>